MakeAWishFoundation/SwiftyMocky/README.md

 ![Generating mock][example-verify]

-All protocol methods are nicely put into **VerificationProxy**, with matching signature.
+All protocol methods are nicely put into **Verify**, with matching signature.
 That allows to use auto-complete (just type `.`) to see all mocked protocol methods, and specify which one we want to verify.

 All method attributes are wrapped as **Parameter** enum, allowing to choose between `any` and `value`, giving great flexibility to tests.
 Please consider following: